Java class file: General layout

 Some of these fundamental types are then re-interpreted as higher-level values (such as strings or floating-point numbers), depending on context.

 There is no enforcement of word alignment, and so no padding bytes are ever used.

 The overall layout of the class file is as shown in the following table.

-Representation in a C-like programming language
+Representation of a class file

-Since C doesn't support multiple variable length arrays within a struct, the code below won't compile and only serves as a demonstration.
+The following is a representation of a .class file as if it were a C-style struct.